 If you do decide to hike Grand Canyon in the summer, here are some tips to help keep you safe, alive and wanting to hike again (when it IS cooler).

-- Hike Early.
+- Hike Early or Late.
 You can’t start hiking too early!
 If at all possible, get on the trail before dawn.
 Take a headlamp and get started. you are probably thinking "It's dark and it is dangerous to hike in the dark!"
 You are partly right.
 It is dark, but it is more dangerous to hike in temperatures of 110+ than in the dark.
 The three main trails - South Kaibab, North Kaibab and Bright Angel trails - are well maintained, wide and very obvious.
 Also, if there is any moonlight at all, you may not even need to use a light.
 The tiniest amount of moon provides enough light in our dry air to light the way.
 During a full moon, you can even see all the rock layers of the canyon walls.
 Still not convinced?
 Then you will need to start your hike at the first glimmer of light.
 It may be cold on the rim but when you start but you will be glad you did.

 - Wet Yourself Down.
 Every chance you get, wet your clothing, hair and hat - completely.
 Completely means drenched - not a little sprinkle of water here and there.
 And don't wait to put it on or get wet until after you are hot and miserable.
 Why get to that point?
 Get your cotton t-shirt wet before you even start your hike (if you are starting in temperatures already above 80 degrees) and be cool, stay cool instead of the other option of having to cool your body temperature down.
 The air in Arizona is so dry - 15% humidity much of the year, your perspiration evaporates instantly.
 That sweat is trying to provide you with evaporative cooling.
 Unfortunately it evaporates so quickly, it has little effect on how much it can actually cool you.
 By wetting yourself down, you are assisting your body in keeping cool.